Liftoff! Multipurpose Laboratory Module “Nauka” Launches to Space Station

-Category: Space Hits: 2The Multipurpose Laboratory Module (MLM) “Nauka” launches from the Baikonur Cosmodrome in Kazakhstan at 10:58 a.m. on July 21, 2021.
+Category: Space Hits: 3The Multipurpose Laboratory Module (MLM) “Nauka” launches from the Baikonur Cosmodrome in Kazakhstan at 10:58 a.m. on July 21, 2021.

 The uncrewed Russian Multipurpose Laboratory Module (MLM) “Nauka” is safely in orbit following launch at 10:58 a.m.
 (7:58 p.m.
 Baikonur time) from the Baikonur Cosmodrome in Kazakhstan.